Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Efficient Derivative-Informed Learning

 Next, we consider using derivative-based dimension reduction, which involves solving the following eigenvalue problems

-Here the adjoint $D\cG(a)^*$ of $D\cG(a)$ is taken with an input norm in $\cX_{\delta}$ and an output norm in $\cY$.
+Here, the adjoint $D\cG(a)^*$ of $D\cG(a)$ is taken with an input norm in $\cX_{\delta}$ and an output norm in $\cY$.
 The eigenfunctions with leading eigenvalues are used to define the subspaces $\cX^r_{\delta}$ and $\cY^r$.
-In this way, the eigenfunctions capture the left- and right-singular functions of the derivative, which are most important in expectation under the input distribution, making them optimal for reducing the derivative loss.
+In this way, the eigenfunctions capture the left and right singular functions of the derivative, which are most important under the input distribution, making them optimal for reducing derivative loss.
 We refer to this dimension reduction technique as the derivative-informed subspace (DIS).